 Philadelphia DUI Defense Lawyer Fighting Drunk Driving Charges

 The exact cost for a DUI is difficult to calculate.
 Defendants can expect to pay court-ordered fines, license restoration fees, increased insurance premiums, and lose wages.
 If you are charged with DUI in Pennsylvania, contact our Philadelphia criminal defense attorneys.
-Call The Law Offices of Lloyd Long at (215) 302-0171 for a free case evaluation.
+Call The Liberty Law Team at (215) 826-3314 for a free case evaluation.